 By Diane Small

-Back in Greece, surrounded by mountains, sea and sun, she became increasingly concerned for the environment, and began to investigate how she could make her work more sustainable.
+Back in Greece, surrounded by mountains, sea and sun, she became increasingly concerned for the environment.
+As a result of meditations in nature, she began to investigate how she could make her work more sustainable.

 The answer to this eco-based question was to use recycled silver and ethically sourced pearls.
 The beauty and sustainability of her subsequent jewellery creations allowed her to become a regular exhibitor at London Fashion Week’s eco-branch, ‘Estethica.’
 But the designer also frequently shows her work in Paris, and her unique pieces are on display at the ‘Joanna Cave’ room she designed in the Fashion House Hotel in Athens.
 This prestigious space showcases not only her jewellery, but her versatility and signature aesthetic, perfectly captured in the custom-made furniture and wallpaper.